openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 3. A line, or multiple line description of the change where each line contains less than 70 characters.
 4. Blank line
-5. If this is a bug/issue fix, then it should have a line as follows:
+5. If this is a bug fix or enhancement, then it should have a line as follows:
 `Issue #<IssueNo>`
+6. It may contain any external URL references like a launchpad blueprint.
-6. Blank line.
+7. Blank line.

+>Note: A bug or an enhancement both can be loged in github as an issue.

 For more information on commit messages, please visit the [Git Commit Messages][] page in OpenStack.org.